mozaik-association/mozaik/docs/Distribution-list-module.md

 # Distribution lists

-As the standard Odoo module that allows to create mailing lists, the Mozaik distribution list module - wich is more powerfull and complete than the Odoo standard - provide you to manage distribution lists of the organisaiton.
+As the standard Odoo module that allows to create mailing lists, the Mozaik distribution list module - wich is more powerfull and complete than the Odoo standard - provide you to manage distribution lists of the organisation.

 It will provide access to :